jbromley94/Back-end-NC-NEWS/README.md

 git clone https://git.heroku.com/jb-northcoder-news.git
 ```

 Below lays out the npm installs one shall have to use to get the app up and running.

 ### Prerequisites

-To use this program you will have to run the following, this is proved you have set up your npm and git environments.
+To use this program you will have to run the following, this is provided you have set up your npm and git environments.

 For packages used only as dev dependencies use this text below: